BLUE RIDGE COMMUNITY COLLEGE

 break

-V. HONOR POLICY: "The functioning of an academic community depends on the integrity of all of its members.
+V. Honor Policy: The functioning of an academic community depends on the integrity of all of its members.
+Blue Ridge Community College values truthfulness, respect for the property of others, and honesty in academic work."
 BRCC Honor Code

-As a member of this community, you are responsible for understanding and adhering to the Honor Code.
+As members of this community, you are responsible for understanding and adhering to the Honor Code.
 Violations include (but are not limited to) cheating on tests and quizzes, unauthorized collaboration on assignments, and plagiarism.
 Your instructor is the ultimate source of policy on individual assignments; please consult him or her if you have any questions or concerns about what is permitted.

 break